cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 ### 11. Asynchronous method names should end with Async

 I'm not a fan of this rule.
-It adds unnecessary noise and reminds me about the [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation).
+It adds unnecessary noise and reminds me of the [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation).
 In the description of [VSTHRD200](https://github.com/microsoft/vs-threading/blob/master/doc/analyzers/VSTHRD200.md) we can see:

 > `The .NET Guidelines for async methods includes that such methods should have names that include an "Async" suffix.`

 However, I wasn't able to find an original document and there's nothing about it in the [Framework Design Guidelines - Naming Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines).
-IMHO, this naming convention only makes sense when a class provides both synchronous and asynchronous versions of a given method - this is the case mostly for APIs that were created before `async/await` era.
+IMHO, this naming convention only makes sense when a class provides both synchronous and asynchronous versions of a given method - this is the case mostly for APIs that were created before the `async/await` era.
 Anyway, if this rule belongs to your coding standard you can easily spot all the violations with the following diagnostics: `VSTHRD200`, `ASYNC0001`, `RCS1046`.

 ❌ Wrong